Phunguy65/kickthemout/README.md

 ## MacOS Installation

-If you would like to install KickThemOut on a Mac, please run the following:
+If you would like to install KickThemOut on a Mac, please run the following: **NOTE: You will need a virtual environment on mac**

 ```
 ~ ❯❯❯ brew install libdnet nmap